-Filling Gaps in Strategy and Project Execution's goal is identifying and filling these six common gaps enabling repeated successful project execution.
-Being at the core of transformational leadership, this is a high interest topic in today's business.
+Filling Execution Gaps' goal is identifying and filling these six common gaps enabling repeated successful project execution.
+Being at the core of transformational leadership, this is a high-interest topic in today's business.
 Achieving this allows the organization to be nimble and adjust to market pressures quickly, efficiently, and effectively.

 Equally, project managers do not need to know how executives build a corporate vision, but they need to understand whether their project is in line with the strategy and, if not, how to fix it.

 Without this, projects miss their value target and fail at alarming rates; some estimates are as high as 70% of projects fail to meet their goals.
 Numerous books cover rescuing these failures (including the author's Rescue the Problem Project), others address technical project issues, and others address single-point issues like leadership, organization change management, or achieving corporate goals.
 None have researched integrating these actions to prevent the failure as Filling Gaps in Strategy and Project Execution does.

 Feel free to browse the book's Table of Contents.